-Part 3’s pass rates may be so high because many candidates take Part 3 last.
+Part 3’s pass rates may be high because many candidates take Part 3 last.
 These candidates have passed the other, more difficult parts of the EA exam and are therefore used to the study process and testing experience.
-Taking Part 3 last is also a good idea because the content of Part 3 builds upon that of Part 1 and Part 2.
+Taking Part 3 last is also a good idea because the content of Part 3 builds upon Part 1 and Part 2.

 As mentioned, the Part 3 pass rates are not just notable among the EA exam parts but among other accounting certification exams as well.
-When compared to the CPA Exam pass rates, CMA exam pass rates, and CIA exam pass rates, for example, the Enrolled Agent exam Part 3 pass rates are about double or more than double.
+Compared to the CPA Exam pass rates, CMA exam pass rates, and CIA exam pass rates, for example, the Enrolled Agent exam Part 3 pass rates are about double or more than double.

-The structure of EA exam Part 3 is another key piece of information you need to pass.
+The structure of the EA exam Part 3 is another key piece of information you need to pass.

-We can see in the EA exam Part 3 syllabus that this exam part has 4 content areas and 18 topic lists.
+We can see in the EA exam Part 3 syllabus that this exam part has four content areas and 18 topic lists.
 Additionally, the coverage percentage and number of questions in each content area are as follows: